h0tw1r3/puppet-gitea/README.md

 ### Examples

-The simplest use case is to rely on defaults.
-This can be done by simply including the class:
+The simplest use case is to rely on defaults, which will install the latest tested version in `/opt/gitea`.

 ```puppet
 include gitea
 ```

-To install a specific version, you must provide the _sha256_ checksum:
+To install a version that has not been tested with this module, you must provide the release _sha256_ checksum:

 ```puppet
 class { 'gitea':